Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Part I. Proof of Perrin-Riou's conjecture for elliptic curves over

 \subsubsection{$E$ has non-split-multiplicative reduction at $p$}

 In this case, $D_{\textup{cris}}(V)$ is one-dimensional and we have $\al_{\BK}=\al_{\textup{MTT}}\cdot\omega_{\textup{cris}}$, where $\al_{\textup{MTT}}\in \LL$ is the Mazur-Tate-Teitelbaum measure.
-The following is a consequence of the $p$-adic Gross-Zagier formula (c.f., \cite{disegniGZ}), the Rubin-style formula proved in \cite{kbbmtt} and our main Theorem~\ref{thm:main}: \begin{thm} Suppose that Nekov\'a\v{r}'s $p$-adic height pairing associated to the canonical splitting of the Hodge-filtration on the semi-stable Dieudonn\'e module $D_{\textup{st}}(V)$ is non-vanishing.
+The following is a consequence of the $p$-adic Gross-Zagier formula (c.f., \cite{disegniGZ}), the Rubin-style formula proved in \cite[Proposition 11.3.15]{nek} and our main Theorem~\ref{thm:main}: \begin{thm}[Disegni, Gross-Zagier, Nekov\'a\v{r}] Suppose that Nekov\'a\v{r}'s $p$-adic height pairing associated to the canonical splitting of the Hodge-filtration on the semi-stable Dieudonn\'e module $D_{\textup{st}}(V)$ is non-vanishing.
 Then,

 \end{thm} \begin{rem} Our argument so far easily adapt to prove that analogous conclusions hold true for a \emph{essentially self-dual} elliptic modular form $f$ which verifies the hypotheses of Remark~\ref{rem:selfdualmodforms} and for which the natural map